Corned beef: Israel

+Oceania

+Polynesia

+In Fiji, Samoa, and Tonga, colonialism by western powers brought with them something that would change Polynesian diets—canned goods, including the highly prized corned beef.
+Natural disasters brought in food aid from New Zealand, Australia, and the US, then world wars in the mid-20th century, foreign foods became a bigger part of daily diets while retaining ancestral foods like taro and coconuts.

+Both wet salt-brined beef and canned corned beef are differentiated.
+In Samoa, brined povi masima (lit. 'salted beef') or canned pīsupo (lit. "pea soup", general term for canned foods).
+In Tonga, corned (wet brine) masima or canned meats kapa are typical.

 East Asia

 Hong Kong

 Corned beef has also become a common dish in Hong Kong cuisine, though it has been heavily adapted in style and preparation to fit local tastes.
 It is often served with other "Western" fusion cuisine at cha chaan teng and other cheap restaurants catering to locals.
-Like most localized "Western" food in East Asia, trade, imperialism, and war played roles in bringing and popularizing corned beef in Hong Kong.